Tooth decay can occur in children.

 - Avoid foods high in sugar such as candy, sweet baked goods and cereals, pop, fruit drinks, dried fruit and juices.

 - If you sometimes give your child sweets, serve them with meals.
 There is more saliva in the mouth during meals and this will help to wash away the sugar.
-Finish the meal with a sip of water.
+Give a sip of water after the meal.

 Teething

-- Offer a teething ring made of firm rubber and is cooled in the fridge.
+- Offer a teething ring made of firm rubber that is cooled in the fridge.
 Do not offer frozen teething rings

 - Give baby a clean, damp washcloth to chew on